shaundano/project-elephant/README.md

-# dcv-sdk
+# Project elephant

 ## Overview

-`dcv-sdk` is a focused reference implementation that wraps the NICE DCV Web Client SDK with a lightweight UI tailored for remote classroom and lab scenarios.
+`Project elephant` is a focused reference implementation that wraps the NICE DCV Web Client SDK with a lightweight UI tailored for remote classroom and lab scenarios.
 The application presents role-specific connection presets (teacher vs. student), negotiates media permissions, and launches NICE DCV sessions in fullscreen with minimal user interaction.

 ![Architecture overview](architecture.jpg)